-One could wonder if local disruption of the crystal structure and heating effects due to collisions may have a significant effect on subsequent collisions, however, since the speed of sound is typically of the order of $\sim10 m/s$, the ions will during most of the cooling process be moving with supersonic velocities, and previous collisions can have no effect as long the crystal is long enough to stop the incoming ion by passing through once.
-Even if this is not the case, the mean density cold ions will not change dramatically after passing of a fast ion, and the crystal will be essentially the same before the next passage.
+One may wonder if local disruption of the crystal structure and heating effects due to collisions may have a significant effect on subsequent collisions.
+However, since the speed of sound is typically of the order of $\sim10\,$m/s, the ions will during most of the cooling process be moving with supersonic velocities.
+Therefore, previous collisions have no effect as long the crystal is long enough to stop the incoming ion by passing through once.
+Even if this is not the case, the mean density of cold ions will not change dramatically after passing of a fast ion, and the crystal will be essentially the same before the next passage.